 5. Reading helps students develop their sense of justice.

-Since standardized testing is our reality as teachers and it doesn’t appear to be changing anytime soon, I plan to keep doing my part by encouraging great books.
-Hopefully my students will get good at answering questions about what they read along the way.
+Since standardized testing is our reality as teachers and it doesn’t appear to be changing anytime soon, I plan to keep doing my part by encouraging students to read great books.
+Hopefully they will get good at answering questions about what they read along the way.
 Even more so, I hope this makes them readers for the rest of their lives.
 And that’s more than any test could ever measure.